Deep Plane Facelift

 - Has made it FOCUS on lower face and neck including nasolabial folds, jowls and neck rather than midface.

 - In essence, this modified deep plane facelift addresses the lower face and neck regions to achieve a natural facial rejuvenation with jawline definition.

 - Avoids the overpulled look in the midface of older lifts.

-- Our doctor prefers to address midface and upper cheek with stem cell fat transfer which is a more natural method of rejuvenating lost volume in the upper face.
+- Our doctor prefers to address midface and upper cheek with PRP fat transfer which is a more natural method of rejuvenating lost volume in the upper face.
 (Rather than pulling it)